The Lowdown on an Island Hopping Tour from Bohol

 - What a pity Balicasag’s reefs have come to their current state.
 Perhaps, once they have recovered, there should be stricter policies on anchoring, setting foot on the reefs, and the use of conventional sunscreen.
 I don’t know which operators are more conscious of their impact and welcome recommendations in the comments.

 - The visit to Balicasag Island isn’t the only instance where one pays different people separately for different components of a ticket.
 It certainly feels less efficient than paying one party the full price but take it as a learning experience.

 - Time your visit so that low tide occurs around three hours into your trip and the Virgin Island is exposed.
 If you’d rather not see the stalls (and the sand), then disregard this.

 - Operators who stock masks with corrective lenses are the exception rather than the norm.
 For short-sighted people, a personal mask is a bloody good investment.
 You never get those details you lose through blurred vision back.

 - If you treasure your ability to hear, take earplugs with you!

 That said, we could not have asked for much more on our first morning in the Philippines.
-The itinerary for the rest of our weekend is coming soon, so watch this space.
+Click on the link to find out our itinerary for the rest of our weekend in Bohol.